Canadian Opera Company: Move to Four Seasons Centre

 It had long been a goal of the Canadian Opera Company to have a hall purpose-built for opera.
 Exploring possibilities began in 1977, with the hiring of consultants to report on new hall possibilities.
 In 1983, the Opera/Ballet Hall Corporation (a partnership of the COC and National Ballet) was incorporated.
 In January 1985, the Ontario government promised a site for an opera hall at Bay Street and Wellesley, and million towards its construction.
 In 1988, Moshe Safdie was selected as architect.

 By this time, Loftani had moved on, and in 1990, a new NDP Ontario government was elected.
 It rescinded its monetary offer, and in 1992, withdrew the offer for the land.
 The Hall Corporation was dissolved, and the land was developed for residential use.
 A new Conservative government was elected in 1995.
 It was opposed to any help for an opera hall.

 An added complication was the City of Toronto's plans to renovate the O'Keefe Centre.
-However, the plans to renovate the Centre would still not have resolved the acoustics and the lack of an orchestra pit.
+However, the plans to renovate the Centre would still not have resolved the acoustics and the lack of a fully adequate orchestra pit.
 The City would not commit funds to a new hall and to renovations of the O'Keefe.
 The City proceeded to renovate the O'Keefe, by then known as the Hummingbird Centre, and an amplification system used in several opera houses was installed.

 In 1997, the Company decided to press on alone.
 It arranged to purchase a site at University and Queen from the Ontario government for million.
 It selected Diamond, Schmitt and Company as the architects.
 The plan would be to build a theatre that was not grandiose, but would have fine acoustics and storage facilities large enough to handle at least three productions in repertory.
 The purchase of the site fell through in early 2000, withdrawn by the Ontario government.
 However, the plan was saved when the federal government announced funding for the project in late 2000, contingent on the provincial government contributing to the project, including the land for the hall.
 The Ontario government under Mike Harris balked at the donation, stating the land was now valued upwards of million, and wanted a compensatory payment of $10-$15 million.
 When Harris stepped down and Ernie Eves became Ontario premier, the condition was dropped and the land was donated without any strings.
 This was part of a deal to secure federal money for the Royal Ontario Museum and the Art Gallery of Ontario that was held back by the federal government until the Ontario government agreed to provide funding to the National Ballet and the opera house land.